deanluka/myrepo/README.md

 ## Microsoft Windows configuration

-If you by any change manage to install Windows on Macbook here you can see how to configure keys to make your life easier or just worth living.
+If you by any chance manage to install Windows on Macbook here you can see how to configure keys to make your life easier or just worth living.